 I bought Jade in May 2017, after spending more than six months searching for an affordable yet blue water capable catamaran.

 Jade is a 1977 Prout Snowgoose 35 built to Lloyds Standard in the UK.
 According to the registration she’s 10.36 meters.
 A length that works well when it comes to paying mooring fees in the crowded Mediterranean, but on recent measurement I found the length to be closer to 10.67m (35′).
 I suppose it all depends on whether you include the rudders of not.
 Either way, what’s 30cm between friends.

 The Snowgoose 35 is a three cabin catamaran by design with additional berths in the saloon.
-Jade however, has undergone something of a conversion, with the starboard bow cabin being turned into a dressing room, and the forward saloon berths partitioned off and turned into a double ‘owners cabin.’
+Jade however, has undergone something of a conversion, with the starboard bow cabin being turned into a dressing room, and the forward saloon berth partitioned off and turned into a double ‘owners cabin.’
 Compared to vessels like the Heavenly Twins 27 and the Commanche 32, I find it to be a wasteful design, but it does keep the boat nice and compact.

 In theory, the current layout could sleep five people, six if there is a couple along.
-In reality, the owners cabin is a true double at 135cm wide, and is the only cabin with standing headroom.
+In reality, the owners cabin is a true double at 135cm wide, and is the only cabin with standing headroom on entrance.
 The Port quarter cabin is a decent sized single berth, but is a crawl space.
 The starboard quarter cabin has been turned into a storage room.
 Interestingly though, on a passage from Mainland Portugal to Maderia, I did have couple share the port side cabin.
 Perhaps they hadn’t been together long, or were just cosy sleepers, either-way it did seem to work for them.